NeuralEnsemble/python-neo/doc/source/core.rst

 Block: The main container gathering all of the data, discrete and continuous, for a given recording session.

 Segment: A Segment is a heterogeneous container for discrete or continous data data sharing a common clock (time basis) but not necessary the same sampling rate, t_start and t_stop.
+Segment could have been named in different context : trial, run, or recording, ...
+The concept of Segment is fuzzy enought to cover many cases.

 AnalogSignal: A representation of continuous, analog signal acquired at time ``t_start`` at a certain sampling rate.